Awpatterson217/customshells/README.md

 ### Pipe output to file with <code>toFile()</code>

-Will append file or create file at runtime
+Will append file or create file at runtime.

 ```js
 myShell